CyberZenDev/GhostAI/README.md

 # GhostAI - Versatile Trainable Model

-This is the last version of GhostAI To be supported on the web As we have now added image gen locally you can no longer use cyclic as a provider unless you are using the limewire api Check out the local project at : [GhostAI Server](https://github.com/The-UnknownHacker/GhostAI-Server)
+This is the last version of GhostAI to be supported on the web.
+As we have now added image generation capabilities locally, you can no longer use Cyclic as a provider unless you are using the Limewire API.
+Check out the local project at: [GhostAI Server](https://github.com/The-UnknownHacker/GhostAI-Server)

-GhostAI is a versatile trainable model based on Google Gemini.
+GhostAI is a versatile, trainable model based on Google Gemini.

 ## Training Your Own AI